The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 Brief History

-The Personal Allowance taper was introduced in 2010 by Chancellor Alistair Darling as a "temporary" measure to target high earners without raising the headline 45% rate.
+In 2010, Chancellor Alistair Darling introduced the Personal Allowance taper as a "temporary" measure—a way to squeeze more from high earners without the political fallout of raising the headline 45% rate.

 HMRC's Logic